dask/distributed/docs/source/setup.rst

 Conda packages are installed before pip packages.
 These values are appended directly to the ``conda install`` and ``pip install`` commands and so you can also include flags, such as specifying conda channels.
+Currently conda installation is more robust, but does take a bit longer, and so can cause longer delays when starting new containers

 Using Google Cloud